As an Amazon Associate I earn from qualifying purchases.

 After that, if you want to get technical, double the weight of the corn in water.
 I rarely do this, instead covering the corn by a depth of 1 inch.
 You do not want a ton of water in the nixtamalization process, or else the cal with be too diluted to work.
 Different cooks do it differently, and there are multiple ways to get to nixtamal.
 Here’s mine.

 Boiling.
 Bring the water to a boil, or, put the corn in the pot and cover by an inch and then bring it to a boil.
 Stir in the cal at some point before it boils.

 You should see the corn immediately change color, usually there will be some sort of switch toward yellow.
 Weirdly, red corn turns black.
-Drop the heat to a simmer and simmer the corn for at least 20 minutes — you are really simmering the corn strongly, not keeping it at a rolling boil.
+Drop the heat to a simmer and simmer the corn for at least 30 minutes.
+Stir the pot every five minutes or so, to keep the cal well distributed.